Add To Favorites

 Comparison of different native groups focuses on shelters.

 Define the word native.
-Name and list all the native nations, in your own country or another, that you have heard about.
-Confirm and expand this list by researching the first peoples who first lived in the country where you live.
+Have students name and list all the native nations, in the US or another, that they have heard about.
+Confirm and expand this list by researching the first peoples who first lived in the country where they live.
 Make maps and notes with Crayola® Colored Pencils.

-In small groups, choose four nations from the list.
+In small groups, students choose four nations from the list.
 Study the homes in which these people lived.
 How did their homes look?
 Of what were they were built?
 At what time of year were they lived in?
 Were these homes permanent or temporary?
 Where were they placed in relation to the landscape or to each other?
 How large (or small) were they?
-Record your findings.
+Students record their findings.

 Find out what people and/or animals lived inside these native homes.
-Explain what you mean by family.
+Explain what is meant by family.
 Does this include grandparents, aunts and uncles, or cousins?
 Or did only one gender or one age live together?

 What is the same about these four shelters?
 What is different?
 What influences may have caused these differences?
-Compare the shelters you drew with those completed by other groups.
+Students compare the shelters they drew with those completed by other groups.